Community-Run-eXperimental-Network/docs/docs/radv/bird2_radv.md

 ```
 protocol radv
 {
+	# Enable propagating of routes exported to us via radv to hosts
+	propagate routes yes;

+	ipv6 {
+		# Export all your routes into the radv advertisement
+		export filter crxn6;
+		table crxn;
+	};

+	# Interface to run radv on - only eth0 (change to what you want)
+	interface "eth0" {
 		# Advertise your prefix
 	    prefix fd40:ec65:5b4c::/64 {
-        # TODO: Add anything that needs to be in here
+	        # Defaults are fine
 	    };

-    # Interfaces to run radv on
-    interface "eth0";

-    # Advertise all routes (TODO: check if this is the correct syntax)
+	    # Normally it will distribute a default route, disable that (TODO: Check)
+	    prefix ::/0 {
-    propagate_routes yes;
+	      	skip yes;
-    table crxn;
+	    };
+	};
 }
 ```